Mirko Kovats

-Mirko Kovats (born 3 August 1948) is an Austrian investor mainly known for his role as founder, majority owner (indirectly, through his private foundation known as "MUST") and chairman of the Austrian Traded Index listed company A-TEC Industries, one of the largest industrial groups in Austria.
+Mirko Kovats (born 3 August 1948) is an Austrian businessman and investor mainly known for his role as founder, majority owner (indirectly, through his private foundation known as "MUST") and chairman of A-TEC Industries, which was one of the largest industrial groups in Austria until it went bankrupt in 2014.

 He has been cited as a representative example of a businessman in Austria who places shareholder value above all else.

 Biography

 Private life

-Kovats was born in Vienna, Austria, in 1948.He studied Commercial Sciences at the University of World Trade and gained a doctorate at the age of 23 years.
+Kovats was born in Vienna, Austria, in 1948.
+He studied Commercial Sciences at the University of World Trade and gained a doctorate at the age of 23 years.

 He is married and has two sons.

-Early operation (until 1997)
+Early career (until 1997)

 After graduation Kovats worked in the 1980s as a dealer in machines with the Comecon countries.

 After the 1989 collapse of the Soviet bloc, he entered a new field of employment, developing office and hotel projects and investing in real estate.
 In the 1990s Kovats participated, together with his partner Franz Mock, in several nightclubs (including U4 in Vienna, A2 South Pole in Vösendorf, and Tanzpalast in Baden, Dorian Gray in Korneuburg).

 Establishment of A-TEC

 From the end of the 1990s Kovats began building his group A-TEC Industries.
 He laid the foundation in 1997 by acquiring 50% of the shares in the then insolvent Salzburg machine tool factory Emco.
 This was later followed by other main pillars of the group: ATB Austria Antriebstechnik, Montanwerke Brixlegg and Austrian Energy & Environment.
 Through acquisitions Kovats continuously expanded his industrial holding company.
-Mostly he buys economically struggling companies with high "turnaround potential" at a reasonable price, and succeeds within a few years to reorganize and make a profit.
-Once, more than 70 companies with more than 10000 employees are in the group which has a turnover of well over 2,5 billion euros.
+Mostly he bought economically struggling companies with high "turnaround potential" at a reasonable price and aimed within a few years to reorganize and make a profit.
+By 2019 A-tec had more than 70 companies with more than 10,000 employees in the group which had a turnover of well over 2.5 billion euros.

 The insolvency of A-TEC in 2010 was one of the biggest in Austria's postwar history.
-Reason was a 300 million loss on the execution of a turnkey power plant in Western Australia, the investor of which became insolvent.
+The main reason was a 300 million loss on the execution of a turnkey power plant in Western Australia which triggered the company to became insolvent, with the company delisted from the exchange by 2014.